wildfly/wildfly-galleon-feature-packs/README.md

 * `cd docs; mvn clean package`
 * The file `docs/index.html` should have been updated with your feature-pack.
 * Commit the `docs/index.html` file.

+* Update the tables located in the file `extra-feature-packs.md` with your feature-pack and URL to its github project.

 ## Open a PR against the `release` branch